 After passing the trailhead kiosk, hike down toward Upper Brush Creek via a series of switchbacks.
 After about a half mile, you can see a picturesque tree with a uniquely curved trunk.
 Only 100 yards past that, the trail passes another interesting tree.
 Look below you to the right to spot a giant buckeye that is the largest tree on the entire property.
 Its many burls may be the reason that loggers who once timbered the tract chose to leave it standing.
 The tree now stands more than 100 feet tall and is likely more than 150 years in age.

 At 1.1 miles, the single-track trail junctions with a grassy road.
 Turn right and follow the road uphill, following signs at several more junctions until trail resumes as a single-track path, 1.8 miles in.
 Another uphill climb will take you to the grassy meadow of Blue Ridge Pastures at 2.4 miles.
 Turn left and walk to the summit to enjoy panoramic views of the Hickory Nut Gorge, including Bearwallow Mountain, Florence Nature Preserve, Little Pisgah Mountain, and Wildcat Rock.
 On a clear day, you can see Mt.
 Mitchell and the Black Mountains to the north.

-This is the end-point of the trail.
-To return to the parking area, hike back the way you came.
+At Blue Ridge Pastures, the Trombatore Trail connects to the new Strawberry Gap Trail.
+If you’re ready to go back to your car after enjoying the beauty of Blue Ridge Pastures, you can simply hike back the way you came.
 Because this hike to Blue Ridge Pastures involves both a descent and an ascent, keep in mind that the return trip to the trailhead is also strenuous.
 The out-and-back hike is nearly 5 miles with more than 1,000 feet of cumulative elevation gain—with much of that on the way back!